AloisSeckar/demos-java/CONTRIBUTING.md

 ## Typical workflow

-1. Go into [Issues](https://github.com/AloisSeckar/demos-java/issues) and pick up an issue you want to work on.
-It is advised to ask for an assignment first to avoid possible clash of two contributors over same issue.
-If that ever happens, I will try to blend both submissions in to get the best out of them.
+1. Go into [Issues](https://github.com/AloisSeckar/demos-java/issues) and pick up an issue you want to work on. **Check if it is not assigned to someone else yet**.
+It is also advised to ask for an assignment first to avoid possible clash of two contributors over same issue.
+If that ever happens, I will try to guide you to blend your variant with the previously accepted, but the result can't be guaranted.
 If no suitable issue is opened, please feel free to create a new one.
 2. Fork the repository to your own GitHub account, create a new branch and work on your changes there.
 Check [GitHub docs](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project) to understand the general process better, if you not fully familiar with it yet.
 Don't hessitate to ask me for help, if needed.
 3. Once you are done, create a Pull Request (PR) from your branch to the `main` branch of this repository.
 Again, check [GitHub docs](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for more info about PRs.
 I'd advise you to focus on one JEP at the time, have a new branch and new PR for each.
 Also, don't forget to sync your fork with the original repository to avoid conflicts.
 Conflicts are likely, because more people may access the same files (e.g. helpers and JSON resources) at the same time.
 4. To get your submission accepted, I'd like to ask you to follow those few key points: